senthilva/Improving_CNN_performance/README.md

-# Improving CNN performance with iterative stepsn the CIFAR10 data set
+# Improving CNN performance with iterative steps on the CIFAR10 data set

 ## Approach